subeeshvasu/Awesome-Learning-with-Label-Noise/README.md

 * 2021-Arxiv - Improving Medical Image Classification with Label Noise Using Dual-uncertainty Estimation. [[Paper]](https://arxiv.org/abs/2103.00528)

+* 2021-Arxiv - A Framework using Contrastive Learning for Classification with Noisy Labels. [[Paper]](https://arxiv.org/abs/2104.09563)

 ## Survey

 * 2014-TNLS - Classification in the Presence of Label Noise: a Survey. [[Paper]](https://ieeexplore.ieee.org/document/6685834)